 Find out more about these careers in LawCareers.Net’s alternative careers section.

 Choosing the right firm

-Use the experience you have gained during your studies and any work experience, especially work placement schemes, to help you decide.
-You will also benefit from further research, so try to read as much as you can about different areas of work and various types of firm.
-Go to law fairs and, of course, do not forget to consult your careers advisers – they will have a wealth of knowledge and experience to help you in your search for a training contract.
+Use the experience you’ve gained during your studies and any work experience, especially vacation schemes, to help you decide.
+You’ll also benefit from further research, so try to read as much as you can about different areas of work and various types of firm.
+Go to law fairs and, of course, don’t forget to consult your careers advisers – they’ll have a wealth of knowledge and experience to help you in your search for a training contract or QWE.

-Such firms offer a wide range of top-quality commercial work for heavyweight PLCs.
+Such firms offer a wide range of top-quality commercial work for heavyweight companies.
 These firms tend to have excellent support facilities, large staffing quotas and high levels of remuneration.
 Although UK-based, many will have an international workload and strong associations with other firms around the world.

 There are many full-service commercial practices operating from either a single office or several offices in a particular geographic region.
 Their clients are mostly public and private companies in the region, and they often offer private client services.
 The smaller regional firms tend to concentrate more on private client work.

 Small firms that tend to offer high-quality work in a limited field.
 Often they’re innovative and provide a high level of personal service.
 Opportunities for career development are limited to the specialised practice area.

 These firms usually act in private client matters and sometimes for small private companies.
 Hours (and salaries) will be lower than at other firms, but lawyers here often claim to enjoy a more personally rewarding working environment.